Skip to content Skip to sidebar Skip to footer

 Leather

-Derived from animal hides, leather neither feels hot nor cool.
-It adjusts to the room temperature and will quickly match your body temperature when using it.
+Leather has been a popular upholstery choice for centuries, prized for its unique texture and durability.
+Derived from animal hide, leather adjusts to the room temperature and your body temperature when using it.

 Linen

-Clean and rustic, linen is the perfect choice fabric for creating the iconic farmhouse shabby-chic look.
+Known as the “woven winds” of Egypt, linen is both clean and rustic.
+It is the perfect choice fabric for creating the iconic farmhouse shabby-chic look.

-It’s natural, it’s breathable – it’s comfort that does not sacrifice resilience.
-Linen’s tensile strength puts it leagues above cotton in a contest of durability.
+Linen os natural and breathable, offering comfort that does not sacrifice resilience.
+The fabric’s tensile strength puts it leagues above cotton in a contest of durability.

 Cushions covered in many colors of linen fabric

-The biggest downside is that pure linen is expensive, which is why many linen fabrics are blended with cotton, synthetic fibers, or something in between like rayon/viscose.
+The main downside of pure linen is its cost, which is why many linen fabrics are blended with cotton, synthetic fibres, or semi-synthetics like rayon/viscose.

 Because it stains easily, linen is not the best choice in households with pets and kids.